CARING FOR YOUR SILVER JEWELLERY

 You will need 2 parts water to 1 part baking soda (use a bit more water if the jewellery has delicate features).
 Stir into a paste.
 Use an old toothbrush or cleaning wand to apply this DIY cleaner in gentle motions and movements.

-*don't use this method on any pieces with gemstones*
+*dont use this method with your jewellery have any gemstones*